FSD3037 Welfare and Services in Finland 2013

 - Moisio, Pasi (National Institute for Health and Welfare)

-family policy, health, health policy, health services, housing, informal care, living conditions, quality of life, satisfaction, social and welfare policy, social networks, social security, social security benefits, social services, social welfare, standard of living, well-being (health)
+family policy, health, health policy, health services, housing, informal care, living conditions, quality of life, satisfaction, social networks, social security, social security benefits, social services, social welfare, standard of living, welfare policy, well-being (health)

 Welfare and Services in Finland is a panel survey that combines telephone and face-to-face interviews, postal surveys and register data.
 The aim of the study is to offer up-to-date, reliable and extensive research data on Finnish welfare and the use of welfare services.
 In 2013, the survey was conducted through telephone interviews.
 Main topics included well-being, financial circumstances, housing, inclusion and participation, health, use of and satisfaction with social services, informal care, quality of life, attitudes, and social trust.